-3.2 Individuals must inform the director of human resources if they are arrested and refused bail, or if they are convicted by a court of any criminal offence (except a traffic offence which does not result in imprisonment or disqualification).
+3.2 Individuals must inform the Chief People Officer if they are arrested and refused bail, or if they are convicted by a court of any criminal offence (except a traffic offence which does not result in imprisonment or disqualification).
 Individuals are also obliged to report any civil actions they are subject to as a result of professional or business activities where a court has found against them.
-3.3 Individuals should also inform the director of human resources if they are subject to:

-- a judgment by a UK court about a debt (including Child Support Agency orders and non-payment of Council Tax); - an attachment of earnings order; - if they are declared bankrupt or served with a bankruptcy petition; or - if they enter into compromise arrangements or trust deeds with creditors.
+- 3.3 Individuals should also inform the Chief People Officer if they are subject to: - a judgement by a UK court about a debt (including Child Support Agency orders and non-payment of Council Tax); - an attachment of earnings order; - if they are declared bankrupt or served with a bankruptcy petition; or - if they enter into compromise arrangements or trust deeds with creditors.